09:30am-10:30am

 Dr Rohan Mehra

-Dr Rohan Mehra is an infectious diseases and microbiology SPR based in KSS.
+Dr Rohan Mehra is an infectious diseases and microbiology SPR based in KSS/London with a particular interest in complex case management that requires MDT working.
 Rohan is passionate about medical education and the use of multimedia such as podcasts to promote education.
+Rohan has recorded numerous episodes for the RCP medicine podcast (often with a focus on health inequalities/inequities) and is a member of the RCP clinical education faculty.
 Rohan has undertaken a diploma in conflict and catastrophe medicine and is an ardent believer in non-technical skills training to enhance team environment and functioning and is developing workshops to promote this within the RCP.

 Dr Rohan Mehra